Turquoise Care

 The SDCB care plan development process starts with person-centered planning.
 In person-centered planning, the SDCB care plan must revolve around the individual SDCB member and reflect his/her chosen lifestyle, cultural, functional, and social needs for successful community living.
 The goal of the SDCB care plan development process is for the SDCB member to achieve a meaningful life in the community, as defined by the SDCB member.

-Centennial Care Manual
+Turquoise Care Manual

 For more information click here